softwarefactory-project/sf-operator/doc/user/nodepool_config_repository.md

 4. If the `min-ready` property is over 0, you should see in the Zuul web UI, the new label and a ready node under the `labels` and `nodes` pages.

+!!! tip
-> Please refer to the [troubleshooting guide](../deployment/nodepool#troubleshooting) if needed.
+    If you encounter issues, please refer to the [troubleshooting guide](../deployment/nodepool.md#troubleshooting).

 ## Configuring Nodepool builder

-The configuration provided in `nodepool/nodepool-builder.yaml` will be appended to the [base configuration](../../controllers/static/nodepool/generate-config.sh).
+!!! danger

-> Please take care not to override any of the base settings
+    Please take care not to override any of the base settings!

+The configuration provided in `nodepool/nodepool-builder.yaml` will be appended to the base configuration.
+(1) { .annotate }

+1. See ["What happens during a `config-update` job?"](#configuring-nodepool-launcher) for implementation details.

 For each provider used in the Nodepool builder configuration, nodepool must be able to find the required connection credentials.
-Please refer the deployment documentation about [setting up provider secrets](../deployment/nodepool#setting-up-provider-secrets).
+Please refer the deployment documentation about [setting up provider secrets](../deployment/nodepool.md#setting-up-provider-secrets).

 ### disk-image-builder